Terriao/OpenJND/README.md

 > **Foundational pixel-domain model** · luminance adaptation + texture masking
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Chou%20and%20Li>

 The cornerstone pixel-domain JND model around which the rest of the catalogue is organised.
-It estimates a per-pixel visibility budget from two HVS factors — how bright the background is (luminance adaptation), and how busy the local neighbourhood is (texture masking) — and uses the maximum of the two as the local JND threshold.
+It estimates a per-pixel visibility budget from two HVS factors — how bright the background is (luminance adaptation), and how busy the local neighbourhood is (texture masking from the maximum weighted gradient over a 5×5 neighbourhood) — combined into a single per-pixel threshold.
 The companion paper also introduces **PSPNR**, a fidelity metric that ignores distortion components falling below the threshold.

-Behaviour of the resulting map: large budgets on dark and on busy regions; relatively conservative near isolated edges, where the max-rule tends to over-allocate.
+Behaviour of the resulting map: large budgets on dark and on busy regions; relatively conservative near isolated edges.
+A `'Chou'` / `'Yang'` flag in the implementation lets users switch between the bare foundational form and an edge-adaptive variant used elsewhere in the catalogue.

 ```bibtex
 @article{chou1995perceptually,